theeeep/E-Commerce-App-Backend/Readme.md

     ```

 - **Monthly Orders analysis for the year 2023 :**

+> [!NOTE]
-- To enable grouping orders by month, add a computed `month` field that extracts the month from the `createdAt` field.
+> To enable grouping orders by month, add a computed `month` field that extracts the month from the `createdAt` field.
 Prisma doesn't directly support computed fields in the schema file, but you can add the month field as an integer and ensure it gets populated by your application logic whenever an order is created.
-- Also We have to the modified schema
+> Also We have to the modified schema

    ```bash
     model Order {